timsweeney7/enpm702-fall-2025/docs/source/assignments/rwaIV.rst

 Define an abstract class representing a general maze-solving algorithm.
 This class must specify the interface shared by all algorithm implementations.
 Derived classes should override the relevant methods to implement their specific navigation logic.

 Polymorphism must be demonstrated by allowing the robot to hold a reference or pointer to the abstract base class and to invoke derived algorithm implementations at runtime.
-This enables flexible switching between algorithms without altering the robot’s logic.
+This enables flexible switching between algorithms without altering the robot's logic.

 Composition
 ^^^^^^^^^^^^^^^^^^^^^^^^